 It is Right for Us to Praise Him

-God created us and redeemed us for the purpose of our highest and greatest good, which we attain when we worship Him.
-Thus, when we worship idols or in any way offer to God false worship it is being a spiritual whore.
-We were created and redeemed by God to be His faithful bride and this He did for our greatest good in worshiping Him.
-He paid a great price for us to be able to enjoy this greatest of all possible creaturely privileges.
-So when we, professing to be His by way of redemption, worship something less than Him it is committing adultery against Him.
-And this commandment tells us that God will take vengeance on those who so prostitute His covenanted grace as to profess to be His redeemed worshipers but to in fact worship another – For they have played the whore against Him, mocking Him.
-And God will vindicate His own honor: because He perfectly loves what is right He must do so.
-May God’s fervent zeal and His revengeful indignation motivate us to worship Him alone!
+God created us and redeemed us for the purpose of our highest and greatest good, which we attain to when we worship Him.
+Thus, when we worship idols or in any way offer to God false worship it is spiritual whoredom.
+We were created and redeemed by God to be His faithful bride and these works of creation and redemption are for our greatest good, which is worshiping Him.
+Moreover, Jesus paid a great price for us to be able to enjoy this greatest of all possible creaturely privileges.
+So, when we, professing to be His by way of redemption, worship something less then Him, it is committing spiritual adultery against Him.
+And this commandment tells us that God will take vengeance on those who so prostitute His covenanted grace as to profess to be His redeemed worshippers but to in fact worship another – For they have played the whore against Him, mocking Him.
+Know for certain that God will fully vindicate His own honor: because He loves what is right and because He loves His creatures.
+May God’s fervent zeal and His revengeful indignation motivate you to worship Him alone!